simplilearn-devops/devops-lesson-6/lab-6.3/README.md

 ### Step 2

 Change to the exercise directory and ensure it is up to date.
 `cd`
 `cd devops-lesson-6`
 `git pull`
 `cd lab-6.3`

-Copy the SSH keys and clean the known hosts file..
+Copy the SSH keys and clean the known hosts file.
 `cp ~/.ssh/id_rsa.pub authorized_keys`
 `rm -f ~/.ssh/known_hosts`